Moving to Dorset: The Ultimate Guide

 Education in Dorset

-Both public and private elite schools are available in Dorset.
-Three local education authorities—Bournemouth, Poole, and Dorset County Council—share supervision of the area’s public schools.
-Dorset County Council covers the majority of the county.
+The region’s public schools are overseen by three local education authorities: Bournemouth, Poole, and Dorset County Council, with Dorset County Council covering the majority of the county.

 Dorset’s Economy